Keefe, Bruyette & Woods Lowers NexPoint Real Estate Finance (NYSE:NREF) Price Target to $16.00

-NexPoint Real Estate Finance (NYSE:NREF – Get Rating) had its price objective lowered by Keefe, Bruyette & Woods from $19.00 to $16.00 in a report issued on Thursday morning, Benzinga reports.
-The firm currently has an outperform rating on the stock.
+NexPoint Real Estate Finance (NYSE:NREF – Get Rating) had its price target cut by research analysts at Keefe, Bruyette & Woods from $19.00 to $16.00 in a research note issued on Thursday, Benzinga reports.
+The firm currently has an “outperform” rating on the stock.
+Keefe, Bruyette & Woods’ price target would indicate a potential upside of 13.31% from the stock’s previous close.

 NexPoint Real Estate Finance, Inc operates as a real estate finance company in the United States.
 It focuses on originating, structuring, and investing in first mortgage loans, mezzanine loans, preferred equity, and preferred stock, as well as multifamily commercial mortgage backed securities securitizations.